oyolal/WebApplicationDevelopment/README.md

 # WebApplicationDevelopment
-Exercises I have done while taking Web Application Development class
+Homeworks and In-class Exercises for Web Application Development Class